For the Birds Radio Program

 Last week Laura came upon a heartbreaking reminder why we should drive at the slowest speed that is safe, courteous, and convenient.
 (Listen carefully starting at 3:48, right when Laura mentions owls, to hear Archimedes, her education Eastern Screech-Owl, chime in softly in the background.
-His cage is near where Laura records, and he apparently listens to her!)Duration: 4′53″ Related blog post
+His cage is near where Laura records, and he apparently listens to her!)Duration: 4′53″ Related blog post with transcript

 - The Floodgates Open!
 (May 19, 2017)

-Bird migration is suddenly hopping!Duration: 3′42″ Related blog post
+Bird migration is suddenly hopping!Duration: 3′42″ Related blog post with transcript

 - Spring Update: Separating the MMMMs from the DDDDs.
 (May 18, 2017)